Dependent measures in independent theories: Preliminaries from measure theory

 \begin{Remark} (i) The notion $\mu$-stable is an adaptation of \cite[465B]{Fremlin4}.
 Indeed, by Proposition~4 of \cite{Talagrand}, it is easy to check the equivalence.
 For this, notice that every function $f\in A$ is continuous on $X$ and so the left set in the equation above is measurable.
 This means that $(M)$ property of Proposition~4 of \cite{Talagrand} holds.

-(ii) A measure $\mu$ is dependent iff its completion $\bar\mu$ is dependent.
+(ii) A set $A$ of continuous functions on $X$ is stable with respect to $\mu$ iff $A$ is stable with respect to its completion $\bar\mu$.
 Indeed, recall that the product measures of $\mu,\bar\mu$ are the same.
 (See Proposition~465C(i) of \cite{Fremlin4}--Version of 26.8.13.) \end{Remark}

-The following are important results connecting the notion of `stable' set of functions. \begin{Fact}[\cite{Fremlin4}, Pro.~465D(b)] Let $X$ be a compact Hausdorff space, $\mu$ a Radon probability measure on $X$, and $A\subseteq C(X)$.
+The following are important results connecting the notion of `stable' set of functions.\footnote{The article \cite{Simon-Rosenthal} by Simon is one that includes results along the lines of Fact 2.3 and explains the connection between $NIP$ and a topological property of the closure of a set of functions/formulas.} \begin{Fact}[\cite{Fremlin4}, Proposition~465D(b)] Let $X$ be a compact Hausdorff space, $\mu$ a Radon probability measure on $X$, and $A\subseteq C(X)$.
 If $A$ is $\mu$-stable, then every function in the pointwise closure of $A$ is $\mu$-measurable. \end{Fact} As mentioned above, in this paper, we assume that all Radon measures are complete.
 Note that the completeness of $\mu$ is absolutely necessary in Fact~\ref{closure}.

-Recall that the convex hull of $A\subseteq C(X)$, denoted by $\Gamma(A)$ or $\text{conv}(A)$, is the set of all convex combinations of functions in $A$, that is, the set of functions of the form $\sum_1^k r_i\cdot f_i$ where $k\in \Bbb N$,$f_i\in A$, $r_i\in{\Bbb R}^+$ and $\sum_1^k r_i=1$.
+Recall that the convex hull of $A\subseteq C(X)$, denoted by $\Gamma(A)$ or $\text{conv}(A)$, is the set of all convex combinations of functions in $A$, that is, the set of functions of the form $\sum_1^k r_i\cdot f_i$ where $k\in \Bbb N$, $f_i\in A$, $r_i\in{\Bbb R}^+$ and $\sum_1^k r_i=1$.

 The following theorem is the fundamental result on stable sets of functions.
-In fact, it asserts that a set of function is stable iff it is a Glivenko--Cantelli class iff its convex hull is a Glivenko--Cantelli class (cf. \cite{K-GC}). \begin{Fact}[\cite{Fremlin4}] Let $X$ be a compact Hausdorff space, $\mu$ a Radon probability measure on $X$, and $A\subseteq C(X)$ uniformly bounded.
+It asserts that a set of functions is stable iff it is a Glivenko--Cantelli class iff its convex hull is a Glivenko--Cantelli class (cf. \cite{K-GC}). \begin{Fact}[\cite{Fremlin4}] Let $X$ be a compact Hausdorff space, $\mu$ a Radon probability measure on $X$, and $A\subseteq C(X)$ uniformly bounded.
 Then the following are equivalent:

 (i) $A$ is $\mu$-stable.

 (ii) The convex hull of $A$ is $\mu$-stable.

 (iii) $\lim_{k\to\infty}\sup_{f\in A}|\frac{1}{k}\sum_1^k f(w_i)-\int f|=0$ for almost all $w\in X^{\Bbb N}$.